 In September 2021, the Foundation for Individual Rights in Education (FIRE) released survey findings regarding freedom of expression on college campuses that ranked DePauw last among the 154 institutions it surveyed out of 4000 colleges and universities across the country.
-FIRE gave DePauw a “red light,” in the Internet Usage Policies category, meaning the policy “both clearly and substantially restricts freedom of speech.”
+FIRE gave DePauw a “red light” in the Internet Usage Policies category, meaning the policy “both clearly and substantially restricts freedom of speech.”

-President Lori White addressed the findings in her presidential update on December 15 and said that even though the 154 institutions represent less than four percent of higher education institutions in the U.S, her priority is to create an atmosphere where all DePauw students feel comfortable voicing their opinions.
+White also addressed the findings in her presidential update on December 15 and said that even though the 154 institutions represent less than four percent of higher education institutions in the U.S, her priority is to create an atmosphere where all DePauw students feel comfortable voicing their opinions.
 In addition, she met with two FIRE representatives to discuss DePauw’s ranking: Mary Zoeller, senior program officer for policy reform, and Sean Stevens, senior research fellow for polling and analytics.

 The Student Academic Life Committee (SALC) recently proposed changes to the Academic Handbook’s statement on the freedom of academic expression of DePauw students.
 The changes are to be finalized by the end of the spring term.
 The new statement clarifies the preamble, uses more gender-inclusive language, and has new text addressing the freedom of expression of students while attending university-affiliated international programs and activities.

 Despite DePauw’s ranking in FIRE’s survey, the development of the new statement was not necessarily prompted by the survey findings, according to White.
 Rather, updating the statement has allowed DePauw to affirm its institutional mission which, White says, is to foster two compatible values: freedom of expression and diversity and inclusion.

 According to Scott Spiegelberg, dean of academic programs, DePauw proposed the new statement because the previous one was outdated.